 The router's primary responsibility is to direct (route) data to the correct receiver.
 Almost all routers currently have wireless capability built in, but this does not actually have anything to do with the "router" part.

-Traditionally, it was assumed that a single wireless router, and therefore one access point, would provide a good enough wireless network for most homes.
+Traditionally, it has been assumed that a single wireless router, and therefore a single access point, would provide a good enough wireless network for most homes.

-Gradually, it has become apparent that the task at hand is usually too big:
+Gradually, it has become apparent that the task at hand is usually too large:

 It is not doable for a single wireless router alone to penetrate the interference and obstacles in homes that have many rooms or concrete walls, floor heating, and so on.